yaskevich/webtools/README.md

 # webtools
-Language-related web tools which are could be of use for a linguist: https://tools.philology.by/
+Language-related web tools which are could be of use for a linguist.

+This toolset is available as a web-service at https://tools.philology.by/

 ### 1. Scientific transliteration tool for Belarusian and Russian